 A publication of Open Sessions artist conversations that address the future of drawing is produced at the end of each cycle.

-Open Sessions is made possible by The Helen Frankenthaler Foundation and, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
+Open Sessions is made possible by the Horace W. Goldsmith Foundation, The Helen Frankenthaler Foundation, the Evelyn Toll Family Foundation, and, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.